GreenevilleFootball.com

 1993: Dustin Moore - Winner

-With 4.4 speed and more yards than any other back in GHS history, Dustin Moore (1991-1993) was the first GHS player to bring home the Mr. Football trophy.
-Moore's size and speed made him an attractive recruit for the University of Tennessee.
+With 4.4 speed and more rushing yards than any other back in Greeneville High School history, Dustin Moore became the first GHS player to bring home the prestigious Mr. Football trophy.
+Playing for the Devils from 1991 through 1993, Moore combined size, power, and speed in a way that had never been seen in Greeneville.

 1996: Byron Gillespie - Finalist